ehud101/ROBIL/README.md

 # 2. Running ROBIL with SLAM-Toolbox over ROS2
-This is the official project, althogh not complete as well.
+This is the official project, which is still under developement.
 Here we run the project in a clean environment of ROS2. so no need in remapping any messages and types, just using ROS2 native ones.

-The main reason for moving to ROS2 is also ROS2 main novelty and the reason it was created: **Networking** Though there are many other improvements in compare to ROS1 (such as Python lunch files instead of XML, DDS instead of ROSCore etc.) Networking is the major step of ROS2.
+The main reason for moving to ROS2 is also ROS2 main novelty and the reason it was created: **Networking**.

+Though there are many other improvements in compare to ROS1 (such as Python launch files instead of XML, DDS instead of ROS-core etc.) Networking is the heart of ROS2.

 In ROS2, topics are automatically shared between all clients which are connected in LAN.
-But eventhough it is mandatory to know how to control the data in order to avoid a huge mess of it.
+But even though, it is mandatory to know how to control the data in order to avoid a huge mess of it.

 In this project we run again a very similar scene in Unity, But this time the user has an option to run multiple clients over the network.
 For this we use a package called **"Mirror"** which provides a network manager for Unity.
 (Unity had its own manager which is now deprecated).